julia-schmidt-lademann/julia-schmidt-lademann.github.io/_includes/2023-08-06_sql_showcase.md

       GROUP BY 1
       ORDER BY 1 desc
 ~~~~
-- In the second step, please return all members underneath a manager including teams of other managers.
+- In the second step, please return all members underneath a manager including teams of middle-managers.
 ~~~~sql
       with recursive_base as (
           select employee, manager,age